Making a movie or video is a complex process involving many different steps.

 Shooting scripts may include information on the title sequence, opening and closing credits, and where they fit into the film.
 This generally doesn’t apply to spec scripts.

-For each scene, create a series of sketches or use software to visualize how you want the action to unfold.
+Create a series of sketches for each scene, or use storyboard software to visualize how you want the action to unfold.
+You can use Celtx software for both storyboarding and writing your original screenplay!

-This will help you and your team understand the desired camera angles and movements, the blocking of the actors, and the sequence of events.
+Creating a storyboard will help you and your team understand the desired camera locations and movements, the blocking of the actors, and the sequence of events.
+These are very important, so make sure to do this step!

 Within each scene, decide how many shots you’ll need, the required equipment for each shot, the type of shots (close-up, wide shot, etc.), and the order in which they’ll occur.

-Define the camera movements and angles for each shot, such as pans, tilts, tracking shots, etc.
+Define each shot’s camera movements and angles, such as pans, tilts, tracking shots, etc.

 For each shot, determine the lighting setup and sound requirements.
 This might involve anything from general mood lighting to specific spotlights or accents and any necessary sound effects, music, or ambient noise.